zzbuzzard/PairVDN/README.md

 ```
 python evaluate.py -r box_8/pvdn -n 1 --max_timestep 1000
 ```
-where `-n` indicates the number of episodes to ues for evaluation.
+where `-n` indicates the number of episodes to use for evaluation.
 Following calculation, episodes are repeatedly visualised using PyGame.
 As this particular model is provided in the repo, this exact command should work already.

 To view the box jump environment with random agent behaviour, just run